WarRoomCommand/warroomcommand.github.io/_projects/1_project.markdown

 ---
 layout: page
 title: Inverse Ising
-description: Modeling voting patterns with the physics of magnets.
+description: <span style="font-size:1em;">Modeling voting patterns with the physics of magnets.</span>
-img: /assets 2/img/jij_scotus.pdf
+img: /assets 2/img/jij_scotus.jpg
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.